kingsrui/django-ztree/README.md

     /superstore/mensdept/shoes/shoespriceutil

-Now if we do a PriceUtil lookup (content type name 'mystore.priceutil') from the 'shoespriceutil' (for example we are displaying the shoes and need applicable price info).
+Now if we do a PriceUtil lookup (content type name 'mystore.priceutil') from the 'hushpuppies123' (context).
+For example we are displaying the shoes detail and need applicable price info.

     from ztree.query.manager import TreeQueryManager
     tqm = TreeQueryManager()